-An Undergraduate Certificate in Counselling provides students with the opportunity to study for counselling or chaplaincy at an introductory level enabling them to gain the foundational knowledge, skills and abilities required commencing serving in a counselling or chaplaincy context.
+An Undergraduate Certificate in Counselling provides students with the opportunity to study for counselling at an introductory level enabling them to gain the foundational knowledge, skills and abilities required commencing serving in a counselling context.

 This Undergraduate Certificate will enable students to move toward employment within a community, church or a parachurch context.
-The award is designed to give a basic introduction to counselling and chaplaincy theories and practices to enable students to serve within their field of choice within the counselling or chaplaincy vocations.
+The award is designed to give a basic introduction to counselling theories and practices to enable students to serve within their field of choice within a counselling vocation.

 This course is not available to International Students